 Dallas and Fort Worth, as well as some cities in between, are served by the Trinity Railway Express commuter rail line.

 Next, we turn to the DCTA.
 They offer bus service to Denton and Lewisville, along with a commuter bus into downtown Dallas.
-In 2011, the A-Train - a commuter rail line - opened, running from from Denton down through to Carrollton, where it connects to Dallas's Green Line light rail.
+The A-Train - a commuter rail line - opened, running from from Denton down through to Carrollton, where it connects to Dallas's Green Line light rail at Trinity Mills Station.

 CleTran provides on-demand bus service to parts of Johnson County and also offers commuter service to Fort Worth's downtown transit hub.

 That said, highway traffic is notoriously bad, with everything from complete standstills to hyperaggressive drivers.
 This is ironic, considering that the Metroplex has the second largest number of freeway-miles per capita in the nation, behind only the Kansas City Metropolitan Area.
 While most are known by numbers, such as the north-south I-35W (Fort Worth side) and I-35E (Dallas side), some major highways in DFW are often referred to by 3-letter acronyms instead of numbers: LBJ is I-635, GBT is the George Bush Turnpike, DNT is the Dallas North Tollway, and so on.
 For the truly curious, there's a handy guide to driving in Dallas here.